Marija Magdalena (song): At Eurovision

 The song represented Croatia in the Eurovision Song Contest 1999, after it was chosen through Dora 1999.
-Due to the high number of countries wishing to enter the contest a relegation system was introduced in in order to reduce the number of countries which could compete in each year's contest.
+Due to the high number of countries wishing to enter the contest a relegation system was introduced in 1993 in order to reduce the number of countries which could compete in each year's contest.
 Croatia had a high enough average points total to qualify to the final of the 1999 edition held at the International Convention Center in Jerusalem on 29 May 1999.

-The song was performed fourth on the night, following Spain's Lydia with "No quiero escuchar" and preceding the United Kingdom's Precious with "Say It Again".
+The song was performed fourth on the night, following 's Lydia with "No quiero escuchar" and preceding the 's Precious with "Say It Again".
 She commenced her performance wearing a white gown and cloak, attire symbolic of the titular Mary Magdalene, while also evoking Milla Jovovich's costume in The Fifth Element (1997) and the image of a Mediterranean diva or goddess.
 A sole female backing singer, dressed in black, provided vocal support during the performance.
 As the second verse began, Dragović removed her cloak, revealing a tight bodice.
 At the close of voting, it had received 118 points, placing fourth of 23.